-However, there are always some people who seek and need help following a major incident or trauma, and it is for these people that counselling support is made available.
-This highlights a point already made in this chapter, which is that counselling, if it is to be effective, needs to be undertaken voluntarily by clients.
+While it may be true that some people survive trauma, and even grow as a result of it, there are, nevertheless, others who seek and need help following such an experience.
+It is for these people that counselling support is increasingly available.
+This highlights the point that counselling, if it is to be effective, needs to be undertaken voluntarily by clients.
 It is not something that people should be pressurised to undertake if they don't feel they need it.
-Following the London tube and bus bombings of July 2005, the NHS set up a trauma response helpline for people involved in the crisis (The Times, 30 August 2005).
-This initiative, which was the first of its kind, offered counselling to victims of the bombings, along with support for bereaved relatives or witnesses to the traumatic events.
-A current website (www.7July assistance.org.uk) continues the work of the original helpline, and is dedicated to giving information and providing links to other helping agencies like Cruse and The Samaritans.
-The helpline project was clearly the beginning of many similar initiatives for helping people deal with trauma and crisis.
-Provision of this kind of support is important and means that people have the option to seek further counselling if they choose.
+An NHS helpline was set up after the July 2005 London bombings; this initiative, the first of its kind, offered counselling to victims of the bombings, along with support for bereaved relatives or witnesses to the traumatic events.
+This helpline project was clearly the beginning of many similar initiatives, including those by Cruse and the Samaritans, for helping people to deal with trauma and crisis.
+Provision of this kind of support is important, and means that people have the option to seek further counselling if they choose.